-Click DOWNLOAD to download a pdf of articles and reports.
-If you experience a problem downloading, then email EricLGilman@gmail.com to request a reprint.
+If you experience a problem downloading a file, then please email FisheriesResearchGroup@gmail.com to request a reprint.

 Gilman, E., Owens, M., Kraft, T. 2013.
 Ecological risk assessment of the Marshall Islands longline tuna fishery.
 Marine Policy. doi: 10.1016/j.marpol.2013.08.029.
 DOWNLOAD